replicatedhq/help-center/content/docs/native/packaging-an-application/custom-preflight-checks.md

 - `min_disk_space` does not guarantee free space, it refers to the disk size mounted at the specified location.
 - The requested `docker_version` must be one of the versions Replicated supports.
 {{% /page_notes %}}

+{{< linked_headline "Auto-Upgrading Replicated" >}}

+The application level `host_requirements` key can be used to automatically upgrade Replicated.
+This feature can be enabled by specifying a version range in the `replicated_version` key.
+Version range syntax is similar to that used by [npm](https://docs.npmjs.com/misc/semver).
+Versions that don't support this feature will simply ignore the value.
+This key is also ignored by the pre-flight checks.

+Auto-upgrades can be disabled by setting the `DisableReplicatedAutoUpdates` parameter from the [cli](https://help.replicated.com/api/replicatedctl/replicatedctl_params_set/) or in the `/etc/replicated.conf` file.